- Getting the source code

 .------. ____| Core | .--------._/ '------' | Convos | '--------' .-------------. \_______| Controllers | '-------------'

 Convos::Core is the heart of Convos.
-The core takes care of connections, dialogs can persist to a backend and provide hooks for plugins.
+The core takes care of connections, conversations can persist to a backend and provide hooks for plugins.

-The design makes Convos a multi-user application, that can persist to any backend (memory, file storage, redis, ...) and connect to any chat server, as well as keeping any number of dialogs active.
+The design makes Convos a multi-user application, that can persist to any backend (memory, file storage, redis, ...) and connect to any chat server, as well as keeping any number of conversations active.

 Convos has an OpenAPI powered REST API.
 The specification is used to both generate Perl code for validation, and to generate documentation.
 Resources: